 Should you wish to proceed further, an appointment will arranged for you to have screening tests and meet with our independent counsellor.

 Similar to an IVF treatment cycle, you will follow a schedule of daily injections (which you can do yourself, or get your GP or a friend to do) for two to three weeks, to stimulate your ovaries to produce eggs.
 Over this time you will need to attend the hospital on three or four occasions for blood tests and scans to check how the eggs are developing.
-Some of these appointments may be able to be arranged at Dr Gray’s Hospital in Elgin, or at Raigmore Hospital in Inverness, if this is more convenient for you.

 Following ovarian stimulation will have an outpatient egg recovery procedure under sedation which lasts about 30 minutes.
 You will need to take this day off work and will not be able to drive for 24 hours following the procedure.

 The Aberdeen Fertility Centre is licensed by the Human Fertilisation and Embryology Authority which sets standards for all UK fertility centres.
 Please visit www.hfea.gov.uk for further information.

 Directions issued by the Human Fertilisation and Embryology Authority from 1st April 2012 state that all donors may be compensated up to a fixed amount to cover all financial losses.
 An egg donor can receive compensation of up to £750 per cycle of donation, to reasonably cover any financial losses incurred in connection with the donation.

 Recipients may be given non-identifying information about their donors if they request it.
 People born as a result of donation will be able to find out the identity of their donor when they reach the age of 18 if they wish.